 How to keep your pet turtle healthy for as long as possible

-- If your pet turtle is 6 months old, feed it veggies and protein on a daily basis.
+- If your pet turtle is 6 months old, feed it veggies and protein daily.
 Consult your veterinarian to determine the appropriate amount of each.

-- If your pet turtle is 6 to 12 months old, feed it veggies every day and protein every other day.
+- If your pet turtle is 6 to 12 months old, feed it veggies daily and protein every other day.

 - If your pet turtle is over a year old, feed it veggies every day and protein three times a week.